Bain's Behavioral Interview: The 45-Minute, 8-Question Format (2026)

 Practice Both Muscles

 Most candidates have practiced stories; almost none have practiced being probed on them, and fewer still have practiced thinking aloud through hypotheticals under time pressure.
-CasingLab's Fit & PEI module lets you build and stress-test your story bank, each story scored against an MBB-calibrated rubric, with the follow-up questions most likely to expose it, and rehearse live against an AI interviewer that pushes past your first answer, one question at a time.
-CasingLab opens soon.
-Join the waitlist to get early access at launch.
+CasingLab's Fit & PEI module lets you build and stress-test your story bank, each story scored against a rubric calibrated by our ex-MBB consultants, with the follow-up questions most likely to expose it, and rehearse live against an AI interviewer that pushes past your first answer, one question at a time.
+CasingLab is now open.
+Start the free diagnostic and see your readiness score in five minutes.

 For the other MBB fit formats, see the McKinsey PEI guide and the BCG interview process guide.